nwjs/chromium.src/docs/gpu/gpu_testing.md

 --passthrough`

-If, for some reason, the local run code is unable to determine what the git revision is, simply pass '--build-revision aabbccdd'.
+If, for some reason, the local run code is unable to determine what the git revision is, simply pass `--git-revision aabbccdd`.
 Note that `aabbccdd` must be replaced with an actual Chromium src revision (typically whatever revision origin/master is currently synced to) in order for the tests to work.
 This can be done automatically using:
-``run_gpu_integration_test.py pixel --no-skia-gold-failure --local-run --passthrough --build-revision `git rev-parse origin/master` ``
+``run_gpu_integration_test.py pixel --no-skia-gold-failure --local-run --passthrough --git-revision `git rev-parse origin/master` ``

 ## Running Binaries from the Bots Locally